 What Causes Feening?

 Feening for drugs is caused by a combination of physical dependence, psychological addiction, and environmental triggers.
-When a person repeatedly uses a drug, their body and brain begin to rely on it to function normally.
+Repeated drug use trains the brain’s dopamine reward pathways to expect that spike, so when it’s withheld, dopamine dips below baseline and drives an urgent, almost desperate pull to seek out the substance again.
 Over time, this leads to tolerance, meaning they need larger doses to achieve the same effects.
 When the drug is no longer available, withdrawal symptoms set in, causing intense cravings, or "feening."
 These physical symptoms, such as sweating, shaking, and nausea, reinforce the need to use again to avoid discomfort.

 Beyond physical dependence, mental addiction plays a major role in feening.
 Drugs create feelings of euphoria, relaxation, and confidence.